A Framework for Symmetric Self-Intersecting Surfaces: Computation of Outer Hull and Chambers

-The idea of computing the outer hull is based on DFS resp.\ BFS on the faces and edges of the outer hull.
-For this we use the initialisation configuration given in Lemma \ref{lemma:initialize_outer} for a given face and a normal vector.
+The idea of computing the outer hull is based on depth-first search (DFS) on the faces and edges of the outer hull.
+For this, we use the initialisation configuration given in Lemma \ref{lemma:initialize_outer} above for a given face and a normal vector.
 Next, we need a criterion to decide for each edge which face lies on the surface of the outer hull.
+In \cite{Attene2018}, Attene introduces an algorithm for the computation of the outer-hull of a complex $X$ without self-intersections.
+For each edge $e$ in the complex, a \emph{fan of faces} $\rm{Fan}(e)$, consisting of all faces incident to $e$ in the complex, can be defined. \begin{definition} Let $X$ be a complex and $e$ an edge of $X$.
+We define the fan of $e$ as the set

+\end{definition} An ordering of $\rm{Fan}(e)$ can be obtained via a face $f_1 \in \rm{Fan}(e)$ and its normal vector $n$, see Figure \ref{fig:FAN}.
+For this, we compute the \emph{upward continuation} of the face $f_1$, which is defined as the next face $f_2 \in \mathrm{Fan}(e)$ in direction of $n$.
+We can associate a normal to $f_2$ by rotating the normal vector $n$ along the edge $e$ and negating it.
+The concept of a fan is also used in Section \ref{sec:ramifications} when considering non-manifold parts after computing the outer hull.

-In \cite{Attene2018}, the author introduces an algorithm for the computation of the outer-hull which is summarised briefly in the following.
-For each edge a fan of faces is created in the order of faces obtained via a given normal vector of one face inside the fan.
-Since we start with a correct initialisation step, we can proceed inductively to cover the whole surface of the outer-hull, as the surface is connected.
-In \cite{Attene2018}, the author also covers sheets, i.e.\ faces that are contained with both sides inside the outer-hull.
+Since we start with a correct initialisation step and the surface is connected, we can proceed inductively to cover the whole surface of the outer-hull.
+In \cite{Attene2018}, Attene also covers sheets, i.e.\ faces that are contained with both sides inside the outer-hull.
 Because the initial surface is closed, we do not need to consider this case here.

-We extend the algorithm in \cite{Attene2018} to compute all chambers of $X$, which are covered in more detail in Section \ref{sec:chambers}.
+We extend the algorithm in \cite{Attene2018} to compute not only the outer hull, but all chambers of $X$ given an initialization face $t_0$ with normal $n_0$.

-\begin{lemma} Let $X$ be an embedded simplicial complex without self-intersections.
-Let $f$ be a face of $X$ with given normal vector $n$.
-Using Algorithm \ref{alg:chamber}, we obtain a closed connected subcomplex $Y$ of $X$ which is the boundary of a chamber of $X$ (see Definition \ref{def:outer_hull}).
+For any face $f$ of $X$ with given normal vector $n$, we obtain a closed connected subcomplex $Y$ of $X$ using \refalg{alg:chamber}, which is the boundary of a chamber of $X$ (see Definition \ref{def:outer_hull}).
+Here, \refalg{alg:chamber} associates a set of faces to a chamber.